rrudolph/pro-tools/README.md

 ## Export Metadata or GeoPackage

 ### Purpose
-Exports one or more featureclasses or shapefiles as a ISO19115-3 or FGDC CSDGM metadata, and and optional [GeoPackage](https://www.esri.com/arcgis-blog/products/product/data-management/how-to-use-ogc-geopackages-in-arcgis-pro/) file format using the same name as the input featureclass or shapefile.
+Exports one or more featureclasses or shapefiles as a ISO19115-3 or FGDC CSDGM metadata, and optional [GeoPackage](https://www.esri.com/arcgis-blog/products/product/data-management/how-to-use-ogc-geopackages-in-arcgis-pro/) file format using the alias of the input featureclass or shapefile.
+If no alias is available it will use the featureclass name.
 Also an option for stripping the whitespace from the filename upon output.

 ### To Use
 Open tool in ArcGIS Pro.
 Drag and drop features from catalog window.
 Accepts multiple files.
 Toggle export metadata option if needed.